zapier/zapier-platform/packages/cli/README-source.md

 There are also a few helper constructs you can use to reduce boilerplate:

-1. `requestTemplate` which is an shorthand HTTP request that will be merged with every request.
+1. `requestTemplate` which is a shorthand HTTP request that will be merged with every request.
 2. `beforeRequest` middleware which is an array of functions to mutate a request before it is sent.
 3. `afterResponse` middleware which is an array of functions to mutate a response before it is completed.